TS Financial Holdings

 Taishin Financial is a financial services company headquartered in Taipei, Taiwan.
 Taishin Financial Holdings consists of subsidiaries in the sectors of banking, securities, bills finance, assets management, and venture capital.

 The company's main subsidiary, Taishin Futures Co., Ltd., is a Taiwanese brokerage with headquarters in Taipei.
 It was founded in 1997 as a joint venture between Taishin Securities Co., Ltd. and Taishin International Bank, and is a member of the Taishin Financial Holdings.
 It involves in futures including brokerage, consultation, management and dealer business.
 The company is a member of Taiwan Futures Exchange.

+On July 24, 2025, Companies Taishin Financial Holding and Shin Kong Financial Holding merged to form Company TS Financial Holding.